-The Fiscal Year 2023 Site Sustainability Plan for the Portsmouth Gaseous Diffusion Plant provides goals and progress through fiscal year 2022 for reducing greenhouse gas emissions and water consumption, recycling and diverting wastes, improving electronic stewardship, and other areas (DOE 2022b).
-Accomplishments for fiscal year 2022 include the following:
+The Fiscal Year 2024 Site Sustainability Plan for the Portsmouth Gaseous Diffusion Plant provides goals and progress through fiscal year 2023 for reducing greenhouse gas emissions and water consumption, recycling and diverting wastes, improving electronic stewardship, and other areas (DOE 2023c).
+Accomplishments for fiscal year 2023 include the following:

-- Energy use intensity [measured in British thermal units (Btus) per gross square footage] has decreased by 54.7 percent over the 2015 baseline. - Greenhouse gas emissions (primarily associated with electricity consumption) have been reduced by 85.5 percent versus fiscal year 2008 baseline emissions. - Although water use increased in fiscal year 2022 versus fiscal year 2021, water use intensity (measured in gallons per gross square footage) has been reduced by 47.4 percent over the 2007 baseline.
-Water use increased in 2022 because water is used to suppress dust at the On-Site Waste Disposal Facility and during demolition and soil excavation.
+- Energy use intensity (measured in British thermal units per gross square footage) has decreased by 47 percent over the 2021 baseline. - Greenhouse gas emissions (primarily associated with electricity consumption) have been reduced by 85 percent versus fiscal year 2008 baseline emissions. - Water use intensity (measured in gallons per gross square footage) has been reduced by 55 percent over the 2021 baseline.

-DOE is placing increased emphasis on evaluating materials generated by decontamination and decommissioning for reuse or recycling.
-An agreement between DOE and the Southern Ohio

-Diversification Initiative (SODI) allows DOE to transfer excess equipment, clean scrap materials, and other assets to SODI.
+DOE places emphasis on evaluating materials generated by decontamination and decommissioning for reuse or recycling.
+An agreement between DOE and SODI allows DOE to transfer excess equipment, clean scrap materials, and other assets to SODI.
 SODI first attempts to reuse the excess equipment and property in the local community.
 According to the agreement, if SODI is unable to do so then SODI may sell the property.
 Proceeds from these sales support economic development in the southern Ohio region.
-In 2022 SODI received approximately 64 tons of materials from PORTS, primarily recyclable metals and reusable equipment.
+In 2023 SODI received approximately 202 tons of materials from PORTS, primarily recyclable metals and reusable equipment.

-Approximately 199 tons of recyclable or reusable materials were sent off site in 2022:
+Approximately 300 tons of recyclable or reusable materials were sent off site in 2023:

-- Aluminum cans: 2,000 pounds
+• Aluminum cans: 1,500 pounds

-- Batteries: 100,390 pounds
+• Batteries: 79,830 pounds

-- Electronic materials such as computer equipment and circuit boards: 11,099 pounds
+• Electronic materials such as computer equipment and circuit boards: 86,095 pounds

-- Light bulbs: 1,102 pounds
+• Light bulbs: 559 pounds

-- Used oil: 58,069 pounds

-- Gasoline: 668 pounds

-- Pallets: 3,500 pounds

-- Paper and cardboard: 42,500 pounds
+• Paper and cardboard: 12,525 pounds

-- Plastic bottles: 22,000 pounds
+• Plastic bottles: 16,500 pounds

-- Spent toner cartridges: 1,500 pounds
+• Spent toner cartridges: 750 pounds

-- Recyclable materials to SODI (excess equipment and materials and recyclable metals): 64 tons
+• Recyclable materials to SODI (excess equipment and materials and recyclable metals): 202 tons

-The Green Electronics Council recognized PORTS in 2022 with a 4-Star Electronic Product Environmental Assessment Tool Purchasing Award for excellence in sustainable procurement of information technology products.
+The Fluor-BWXT Portsmouth Fleet Management Team was recognized by the DOE Secretary's Honor Awards Program for their work in 2023 to order zero-emission vehicles and install charging ports.
+The Green Electronics Council recognized PORTS in 2023 with a 4-Star Electronic Product Environmental Assessment Tool Purchasing Award for excellence in sustainable procurement of information technology products.